-The Instagram-famous Always Pan is 20% off with this exclusive discount
+The Instagram-famous Always Pan is $30 off right now - CNN Underscored

 When you’re short on storage space in the kitchen, freeing up the real estate once occupied by a collection of pots and pans can be a great way to reclaim some extra square footage.
 The Instagram-famous Always Pan from Our Place is meant to do just that — and take care of all your cooking needs in just one model.
 It promises to replace your fry pan, steamer, skillet, saucepan, spoon rest, saucier and spatula.

 Unfortunately, it’s so good it’s pretty much always sold out — we’re talking wait lists here.
 Until now, that is.
-Yes, the Always Pan is back in stock, and it gets better from there: You can take 20% off the pan through December 26 using our exclusive code CNN20.
+Yes, the Always Pan is currently in stock in every color, and it gets better from there: Our Place is taking $30 off the cult favorite pan when you use code GOODTASTE30 at checkout.
+That’s the brand’s biggest (and only) sale of the season.

 The Always Pan isn’t just famous for its photogenic aesthetic, although it’s one pan we’d definitely leave out on the stove, thanks to a clean design and five gorgeous monochrome shades.
 It’s a little on the heavy side, at 4 pounds with the lid on, but that’s because it’s supposed to be built to last: It’s made from aluminum coated with a nonstick, chemical-free coating.
 (The “supposed” is because Our Place is pretty new on the market, so it’s going to be a while before we see how they hold up.)